 AASLD celebrates its relationships with the Latin American Association for the Study of the Liver, the Asian-Pacific Association for the Study of the Liver, and the European Association for the Study of the Liver.
 AASLD regularly collaborates with these three international societies as well as numerous national societies to offer the best and most up-to-date scientific content at educational programs throughout the world.

 Programs are selected based on AASLD mission alignment, member benefit and prudent use resources.

-To get more information current AASLD Global Outreach activities or to inquire about potential future opportunities to engage with AASLD, send an email to firstname.lastname@example.org.
+To get more information about current AASLD Global Outreach activities or to inquire about potential future opportunities for collaborating with AASLD, send an email to firstname.lastname@example.org.

 The global mission of the AASLD is to provide worldwide engagement and collaboration with professional societies through education, research and clinical practice in liver diseases.

 To promote productive interactions between AASLD and its national and international constituents through partnerships with liver-related scientific associations worldwide, in order to advance the science and practice of hepatology around the world.